1712n/dn-institute/content/attacks/posts/2021-12-13-Vulcan-Forged.md

 ## Security Failure Causes

 - **Custodial wallet:** Vulcan Forged acknowledges that private keys were exposed through phishing techniques and hacking of the server since they were using a semi-custodial wallet.
-They state their commitment to moving to a 100% decentralized solution